21 Apr Newgrange

 Æ (George William Russell), “A Dream of Angus Oge,” 1897 1

-In the new window, drag within the image, and click the red hotspots to explore the ten different views of the monument.
-An interactive map will appear when you double-click to enter full-screen mode.
+In the new window, drag within the image, and click the red hotspots to explore the nine different views of Newgrange and previews of the VR tours of Dowth and Knowth.
+Click the “M” button in the toolbar (or type the “M” key) to toggle the interactive map.

 The Entrance to a Cave